NamitaMalik/Closures/README.md

 In JavaScript there is function scope.
 This means that a variable defined inside a function is not visible outside the function.
 But, the variable defined outside a function or in a code block say if/else or for loop is visible outside the block!

-This means that function f() can access variable 'a' but variable 'b' cannot be accessed outside the function f().
+This means that function sum() can access variable 'global' but variable 'local' cannot be accessed outside the function sum().

 Let's see through the following table what would be the output in the given cases: